Quantco/spox/docs/manual/operators.rst

 For example, since ``If``'s subgraphs (``then_branch`` and ``else_branch``) take no arguments but both return some *n* variables, a valid construct would be ``op.if_(cond, lambda: (x, y), lambda: (y, x))``, where ``cond``, ``x``, ``y`` are ``Var``.

 The passed callbacks will be called once to determine what the subgraph body is.
-The arguments for the subgraph are constructed implicitly with the right types based on a `subgraph input type patch` in the generation.
+The arguments for the subgraph are constructed implicitly.

 .. note::
    ONNX subgraphs have name scoping rules – as such, a subgraph may access the variables from outer graphs, but a graph may not access its subgraph's variables.